Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Spectrum via windowed Fourier transform

 \section{Spectrum via windowed Fourier transform}

-Let us calculate the spectrum of $\theta(x, y)$ in the river flowing between the white and red plum trees.
-Since we focus only on the river part of the painting, we adopt the windowed Fourier transform, also known as the Gabor transform.
-We consider two regions for calculating the spectrum.
-One of them is taken in the left panel as depicted C1 in Fig.~\ref{f:mono} and the other one is taken in the right panel as depicted C2 in the same figure.
+Let us calculate the spectrum of $\theta(x, y)$ in several parts of the painting.
+We consider the parts including bulk of the river flowing between the white and red plum trees and the part other than the river, namely the bark of the white plum-tree trunk.
+Since we focus on local parts of the painting, we adopt the windowed Fourier transform, also known as the Gabor transform.
+We consider three regions for calculating the spectrum.
+One of them is taken in the left panel of the screen as depicted C1 in Fig.~\ref{f:mono} and the second one is taken in the right panel as depicted C2 in the same figure.
+The third one is taken in the left panel as marked C3 in in the same figure.
+The regions C1 and C2 are in the river part and C3 is on the trunk of the white plum.
 The windowing is done with a two-dimensional Gaussian function,

-The parameter values for C1 and C2 are listed in Table \ref{tg}.
-The windowed luminance field $\theta_w(x, y)$ for the two regions are shown in Fig.~\ref{f:win}.
-Indeed they include only the river regions.
+The parameter values for C1, C2 and C3 are listed in Table \ref{tg}.
+The windowed luminance field $\theta_w(x, y)$ for the three regions are shown in Fig.~\ref{f:win}.
+Indeed they highlight the local regions.

 The windowed field is then Fourier-transformed and the spectrum is calculated in a standard manner,

 Here $\hat{\theta}_w(\vec{k})$ is the Fourier coefficient of the windowed luminance and $\vec{k}$ is the wavevector.
 We take $\Delta k = 2\pi/(4 ~\text{[pixel]})$.